 The holders of the Series A Convertible Preferred Shares are entitled to vote up to 9.9% of the aggregate voting power of our then-outstanding common shares on an as converted basis or of the outstanding voting securities of the Company, and have rights to approve certain actions.
-Additionally, GPC Partners may exercise influence over us through their ability to designate a member of our board of directors.
+Additionally, GPC Partners may exercise influence over us through their ability to designate a nominee for election to our board of directors.

 The holders of the Series A Preferred Shares are entitled to vote up to 9.9% of the aggregate voting power of the then-outstanding common shares on an as converted basis or of the outstanding voting securities of the Company with the holders of our common shares on all matters submitted for a vote of holders of common shares (voting together as one class).
-The holders of the Series A Preferred Shares will also be subject to the voting limitations imposed on all U.S. persons contained in our bye-laws to the extent such restrictions are applicable.